gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/querying-data.md

 ```

 This query is asking for the `wpPost` where the id is equal to the ID that was passed through in
 context.
-And in response we're asking for the `id`, `title` and `content` of the Post.
+And in response you're asking for the `id`, `title` and `content` of the Post.

 So, for each post that used this template, a query will execute to get the Post matching the ID.

-We're asking for the data, but we're not using it yet.
-Let's adjust our component to use the data:
+You're asking for the data, but you're not using it yet.
+Adjust your component to use the data:

 ```js
 const WpPost = ({